 - When handling the head/carriage unit, put on a grounding wrist band and perform the job on a static mat.
-Also take care not to touch the conductor sections on the flat cables. - When accessing the head/carriage unit placed on the engine unit, put the head/carriage unit in position "P" (on the right edge of the engine chassis) as shown on page 6-42. - For the early version of machines that has a spacer film between the CR timing belt and the head/carriage unit, when setting a new CR timing belt to the head/carriage unit, be sure to sandwich the film inbetween as shown on page 6-46.
-Once the head/carriage unit is replaced, do not sandwich it any more. - When replacing the head/carriage unit, replace not only that unit but also the CR timing belt.
-Refer to page 6-46.
-In this case, do not use the spacer film any more even on the early version of machines. - When mounting a new head/carriage unit, apply the specified lubricant to the specified point, referring to Section 6.2.
+Also take care not to touch the conductor sections on the flat cables. - When accessing the head/carriage unit placed on the engine unit, put the head/carriage unit in position "P" (on the right edge of the engine chassis) as shown on page 6-40. - When replacing the head/carriage unit, replace not only that unit but also the CR timing belt.
+Refer to page 6-44. - When mounting a new head/carriage unit, apply the specified lubricant to the specified point, referring to Section 6.2.